Philosophy Department Graduate Student Handbook

 The body of the written, double-spaced dissertation proposal should be at least 3,000 but no more than 6,000 words and should include:

-• a strategic overview or plan of attack, normally including a tentative sequence of chapters or sections
+• a strategic overview or outline, normally including a tentative sequence of chapters or sections;

-• a statement of the relation of the project to previous, especially current, discussions
+• a statement of the relation of the project to previous, especially current, discussions; and

 • a word count at the end of the body of the proposal

-In addition, the proposal should include a bibliography of appropriate primary and secondary sources (this need not be formal, and can include simply authors and titles).
+In addition, the proposal should include a bibliography of appropriate primary and secondary sources.

-The "proposal defense" comes near the beginning of the dissertation process and is not intended as a presentation and defense of the conclusions the dissertation will reach.
-Its focus is perhaps more on the questions being asked in the dissertation than on the answers being given, though this is not incompatible with having one or more working hypotheses or tentative theses.
+The proposal defense comes near the beginning of the dissertation process and is not intended as a presentation and defense of the conclusions the dissertation will reach.
+Its focus is more concerned with questions being asked in the dissertation than on the answers being given, though this is not incompatible with having one or more working hypotheses or tentative theses.
 The purpose is to determine whether the topic is "big" enough to be of significant philosophical import and "small" enough to be manageable in the time and space available.
-The discussion is not so much an exam as an attempt to formalize the earlier discussions, giving faculty persons with some interest and expertise related to the topic the opportunity to make suggestions for approaches to the topic, bibliography to be explored, pitfalls to be avoided, and so forth.
+The discussion is not so much an exam as an attempt to formalize the earlier discussions, giving faculty members with interest or expertise related to the topic the opportunity to make suggestions for approaches to the topic, a bibliography to be explored, possible issues to be avoided, and so forth.
 This meeting is not open to the public.

-The written proposal should be in the hands of each member of the committee at least two weeks prior to the scheduled "defense."
-They should also be given some advance notice of when they will be receiving the proposal.
+The written proposal should be in the hands of each member of the committee at least two weeks prior to the scheduled defense.
+They should also be given advanced notice of when they will be receiving the proposal.
 Proposals should be presented during the fall and spring terms and not requested during vacation periods.

-The dissertation proposal will normally by defended by the end of the eighth semester (sixth semester for students who enter with an M.A. in philosophy).
+The dissertation proposal will normally by defended by the end of the eighth semester (or the sixth semester for students who enter with an M.A. in philosophy).
 A date for the dissertation proposal defense must be set by October 15 for a defense in the fall semester and by March 15 for a defense in the spring semester.
-This will qualify a student to complete the requirement in that semester even if scheduling conflicts dictate that the defense by moved into the early part of the following semester.
-It is strongly recommended that students work to set a date with their committee as early as possible in the semester (for the fall, in September, and for the spring, in January) so that the date can be set before faculty calendars are filled.
+This will qualify a student to complete the requirement in that semester even if scheduling conflicts dictate that the defense be moved into the early part of the following semester.
+It is strongly recommended that students work to set a date with their committee as early as possible in the semester (for the fall, in September, and, for the spring, in January) so that the date can be set before the faculty members' calendars are filled.

 The Dissertation

 In all technical respects, the dissertation must meet the requirements of the Graduate School.
 These standards can be found in the GSAS Academic Policies and Procedures Guidebook.
-While the department does not have a policy about inclusive language, some associations and journals within the profession do.
-The APA guidelines on this topic are available from the department secretary, and students are encouraged to be familiar with them.
+The department encourages the use of inclusive language.

-During the writing of the dissertation the student should be in regular conversation with his or her mentor, submitting written drafts of chapters or sections from time to time for feedback and refinement.
+During the writing of the dissertation, students should be in regular conversation with their mentors, submitting written drafts of chapters or sections from time to time for feedback and refinement.
 At or near the time of the proposal defense, the mentor, student, and two readers should come to an agreement on how the two readers will be involved.
-It is given that they will read the final draft of the completed dissertation and be questioners at the oral defense; but the nature and extent of their involvement during its writing are negotiable.
+It is given that they will read the final draft of the completed dissertation and be questioners at the oral defense, but the nature and extent of their involvement during its writing are negotiable.

 Defense of the Dissertation